wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.11.03 =
+* Removed the debug output in the Widget that displays if there was no HTTP_REFERER.

 = 1.1.11.02 =
 * Fixed bugs in the Widget that caused it not to display the links correctly.
 * Fixed bugs in the init so that it would log links to the root directory of your site.